mlab817/faqs/src/philippine-carabao-center/why-is-the-implementation-of-the-milk-feeding-program-good-for-only-20-50-days-instead-of-the-120-da.md

 ---
  title: Why is the implementation of the Milk Feeding Program good for only 20-50 days instead of the 120 days provided by the law?

-tags: ["implementation","milk","feeding","program","good","days","instead","days","provided","law"]

  ---

-### Philippine Carabao Center
+## Philippine Carabao Center

-## Why is the implementation of the Milk Feeding Program good for only 20-50 days instead of the 120 days provided by the law?
+# Why is the implementation of the Milk Feeding Program good for only 20-50 days instead of the 120 days provided by the law?

  - Due to limited funds allotted per School Division Office (SDO), the SDOs prioritize to feed the primary targets (kindergarten learners, Grade 1 to 6 learners who were wasted and severely wasted based on the SBFP report) and adjust the feeding days accordingly.